-We are pleased to announce the release of Cartography in the European Enlightenment, Volume Four of The History of Cartography.
+We are excited to celebrate the publication of Cartography in the European Enlightenment, Volume Four of The History of Cartography.

 Order the volume from the University of Chicago Press, and get 20% off with promotional code UCPNEW.

 Join us ONLINE for a series of virtual events and be sure to check out our Spring 2021 Video Series!

 All events are free and open to the public, but most require registration.
 Visit the links to learn more and register for these events.
 All times are CST.

 - April 15: The History of Cartography: Celebration of Volume 4, Cartography in the European Enlightenment, Chicago Map Society, with Mary Pedley, 6:00 p.m. (link to register)